 Cerroni and his UW-Oshkosh football team have performed several community services projects over the past seven years, including events associated with the Oshkosh Boys & Girls Club, Oshkosh YMCA, Habitat for Humanity, Old Glory Honor Flight, Gus Macker 3-on-3 Basketball Tournament and Feeding America.
 In 2015, Cerroni received the Excellence In Leadership Award for his work with Be The Match®, a National Marrow Donor Program.

 A veteran of the U.S. Air Force (1984-88), Cerroni earned his bachelor's degree from Carroll University in 1992 and his master's from UW-Oshkosh in 2004.
 The Johnson Creek native was a member of Carroll University's 1988 football team that shared the CCIW title.

 Cerroni and his wife, Tammy, are the parents of daughter, Kali, and son, Kyle.

-Craig Stenbroten returns for his 11th season as a full-time member of the UW-Oshkosh coaching staff.
-Stenbroten, who served as a part-time assistant from 2006-07, begins his third season as the Titans’ defensive coordinator.
+Craig Stenbroten returns for his 12th season as a full-time member of the UW-Oshkosh coaching staff.
+Stenbroten, who served as a part-time assistant from 2006-07, begins his fourth season as the Titans’ defensive coordinator.

 Coaching the linebackers through the 2015 season, Stenbroten worked with a defensive unit that annually ranked among the finest in the WIAC.